Pamblam/biden-soundboard/README.md

 1. Biden clips only.
 2. No music in the background.
 3. Don't vandalize.
 I'm sure this will attract angry liberal Karens.
 4. Use clear, coherent clips.
-I mean, Biden is rarely coherent, but as long as you can understand the words he's saying.
+I mean, Biden is rarely coherent, but as long as you can understand the words he's saying/attempting to say.

 #### How to contribute: